Spectral Dynamic Causal Modelling of Resting-State fMRI: Relating Effective Brain Connectivity in the Default Mode Network to Genetics: Introduction

 Our focus in this article is in exploring potential associations between brain connectivity and genetics within the context of Alzheimer's disease and mild cognitive impairment.
 Effective brain connectivity and causal inference is discussed in Lindquist and Sobel (2016), and functional connectivity analysis for fMRI data is reviewed in Cribben and Fiecas (2016).
 Patel et al. (2006) and Chen et al. (2016) develop Bayesian approaches for modelling brain connectivity and Bowman et al. (2012) consider the analysis of fMRI functional connectivity using a multimodal approach.
 Here, effective connectivity refers to a directed measure of dependence from one brain region to another (see, e.g., Friston, 1994), while functional connectivity refers to the correlation between measured time series over different locations.

 In this paper we conduct an analysis examining the relationship between genetics and effective brain connectivity as measured by rs-fMRI within the default mode network (DMN).
 The DMN consists of a set of brain regions that tend to be active in resting-state, when a subject is mind wandering with no intended task.
 In this state DMN regions will exhibit low frequency signals that tend to couple together.
-We consider networks comprised of four (DMN4 - 16 connections) and subsequently eight (DMN8 - 64 connections) core regions of the DMN.
+We consider networks comprised of four (DMN4 - 16 connections) and subsequently six (DMN6 - 36 connections) core regions of the DMN.
 The DMN4 analyses are based on network nodes located at the medial prefrontal cortex (MPFC), the posterior cingulate cortex (PCC), the left and right intraparietal cortex (LIPC and RIPC) with the Montreal Neurological Institute (MNI) locations for these regions depicted in Figure 1.
-The DMN8 analyses are based on eight regions whose MNI locations are specified in Table 1.
-The regions we consider in DMN4 are a subset of the regions considered in DMN8 which, in addition to the original four regions, have added the left inferior temporal region (LIT), right inferior temporal region (RIT), the left hippocampus (LH) and the right hippocampus (RH).
+The DMN6 analyses are based on six regions whose MNI locations are specified in Table 1.
+The regions we consider in DMN4 are a subset of the regions considered in DMN6 which, in addition to the original four regions, have added the left inferior temporal region (LIT) and right inferior temporal region (RIT).